crowsonkb/v-diffusion-pytorch/README.md

 v objective diffusion inference code for PyTorch, by Katherine Crowson ([@RiversHaveWings](https://twitter.com/RiversHaveWings)) and Chainbreakers AI ([@jd_pressman](https://twitter.com/jd_pressman)).

 The models are denoising diffusion probabilistic models (https://arxiv.org/abs/2006.11239), which are trained to reverse a gradual noising process, allowing the models to generate samples from the learned data distributions starting from random noise.
-DDIM-style deterministic sampling (https://arxiv.org/abs/2010.02502) is also supported.
 The models are also trained on continuous timesteps.
 They use the 'v' objective from Progressive Distillation for Fast Sampling of Diffusion Models (https://openreview.net/forum?id=TIdIXIpzhoI).
 Guided diffusion sampling scripts (https://arxiv.org/abs/2105.05233) are included, specifically CLIP guided diffusion.
 This repo also includes a diffusion model conditioned on CLIP text embeddings that supports classifier-free guidance (https://openreview.net/pdf?id=qw8AKxfYbI), similar to GLIDE (https://arxiv.org/abs/2112.10741).
+Sampling methods include DDPM, DDIM (https://arxiv.org/abs/2010.02502), and PRK/PLMS (https://openreview.net/forum?id=PlKWVd2yBkY).

 Thank you to [stability.ai](https://www.stability.ai) for compute to train these models!